atuttle/preso-closures/presentation.md

 A closure is a special type of function.
 It's a superset of normal functions.
 A Function _and_...

-A closure is a function-object -- a function that can be passed as an argument to another function -- that always remembers its context.
+A closure is a function-object

+<span class="highlight">-- a function that can be passed as an<br/>argument to another function --</span>

+that always remembers its context.

-# Why did we invent them?
+# Why were they invented?

-* Invented in 1964 (concept only?)
+* Invented in 1964 for Lambda Calculus (LISP) - Alonzo Church
 * Implemented in Scheme, 1975
 * Functional programming: <span class="highlight">Continuation-passing style</span>
 * Has since become the mark of asynchronous programming

 Note:

-* Scheme familiar?
-JS partly based on it.
+- Scheme familiar?
+Scheme + Self = JS
-* CPS aka Callbacks
+- C.P.S. = Callbacks
+- Closures solve problems in other languages: e.g. JS has no private class variables
+- FP becomes popular
+- People want FP = Closures in CFML